kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 ```

 To overcome this issue, we would have to repeatedly try to start the
 application until there is no error faced.

-The only difference between the
+So, the only difference between the
 script for initial release and subsequent release is the part where we start
 the application: